Pileated Woodpecker Symbolism

 If you are someone who tends to run until you burn out or has been wanting to give up lately, the Pileated Woodpecker may appear to you.

-I like this idea.
-And I find it especially important today when it seems like everyone outside of you is willing to tell you the best way to live.
-They also represent the element of water, so spiritually, they tend to guide those they appear to, towards a more intuitive way.
+They also represent the element of water, so spiritually, they tend to guide those they appear to, towards a more intuitive way of living.

 Photo of Pileated Woodpecker with crest spiked in shagbark tree with light blue sky and brown nature in background by ALM Staff